Paulen101/WRO_AUPP/README.md

-# WRO Future Engineers 2025 - Our Autonomous Vehicle
+# WRO Future Engineers 2025 - Our Autonomous Vehicle - Baymax Motion (AUPP)
 *Everything we built to make it work*

 ---